 Our aim ever since we founded Flamingos Life has been to produce vegan sneakers and save millions of animals that the fashion industry kills to make shoes.

 Unfortunately, our alternative was using plastic, a material that’s 99% petroleum-based and other conventional materials of the shoes industry.
 Being loyal to our project, we worked on the development of plant based and highly biodegradable materials in our commitment of saving the planet.

-From corn waste we have developed a vegan and biodegradable material that provides a comfortable, environmentally friendly alternative to leather.
+From corn waste we have developed a vegan and bio-based material that provides a comfortable, environmentally friendly alternative to leather.

 Corn waste material has passed the most important quality standards and it's gone through flexion tests being actually more durable than leather.

-The upper material for Classic 70s, Old 80s, Retro 90s and Roland V.5 sneakers is now made with 47% corn waste material that’s certified by the United States Department of Agriculture.
+The upper material for Classic 70s, Old 80s, Retro 90s and Roland V.7 sneakers is made with corn waste material that’s certified by the United States Department of Agriculture.